 Of course!
 During braces, it’s more important than ever to continue to see your regular dentist for frequent cleanings, exams, and check-ups.
-Dr. Berkman and Dr. Shapiro will take great care in communicating effectively with your dentist about your progress, so your dentist will always know “what’s up” with your treatment.
+Dr. Berkman, Dr. Shapiro, and Dr. Shoukri will take great care in communicating effectively with your dentist about your progress, so your dentist will always know “what’s up” with your treatment.
 If you are currently looking for a regular dentist, ask us for a referral!
 We know many great dentists all over town, and will certainly make sure you are taken good care of. back to top

 What are retainers all about?

 Teeth are in BONE, not in STONE!
 Because of this, teeth will always have a tendency to move, unless they are prevented from doing so.
 For this reason, following active orthodontic treatment, custom-designed retainers will usually be given to each patient.
 Retainers are specially-designed appliances that help prevent teeth from drifting or moving once the braces are removed.
 Like all parts of the body, teeth are constantly changing and adapting.
 Only conscientious wear of the retainers will keep movement to a minimum. back to top